oracle-livelabs/apex/online-book-store-app/1-create-app/create-app.md

 ## Summary

 You now know how to create an application along with editing an icon of the application.
-Also, you now know how to load a Quick SQL using shorthand syntax.
+Also, you now know how to use a Quick SQL using shorthand syntax.
 You may now **proceed to the next lab**.

 ## Acknowledgements